 I’m all about recreating our favorite take out dishes at home.
 It’s a lot easier than you think and is more healthy and cost effective.
 I’ve recreated a few of our other favorites too, like sweet and sour chicken, fried rice and Instant Pot orange chicken.
 Yum!

-This baked teriyaki chicken bowl recipe is SO delicious and has become a staple in my house.
-I cook dinner most nights, but my favorite night of the week is Friday when we usually grab take-out.
+This baked teriyaki chicken bowl recipe is SO delicious and just like chicken broccoli stir fry recipe it has become a staple in my house.
+My favorite night of the week is Friday when we usually grab take-out.
 One of my kid’s favorite take-out dinners is teriyaki chicken.
 We love getting it at our favorite nearby restaurant, but honestly, it’s pretty expensive for what you get!

 I decided to try making my own teriyaki chicken at home, and holy cow.
 It’s way better than the take-out version!
 You get much more bang for your buck and it tastes absolutely amazing!
 Plus it’s a lot healthier too…no deep frying or extra preservatives included.
 Sign me up!